How to get users for your app, everything you should know about every step and tool to get this job done.

 When preparing a mobile application marketing strategy, write a nice pitch and distribute it on various social media channels.
 This will enable you to inform your potential customers about your product, demonstrate the interface, features, functions, as well as help you to get pre-orders.

-- Create a database of publications that may be interested for the target audience before and after the product release.
+Create a database of publications that may be interesting for the target audience before and after the product release.

 So, create a personalized newsletter for each and every media or journalist.